Mastering Perl Command Line Options (with examples)

 Explanation:

-• -e: This option allows us to provide a Perl script from the command line.
+• -e: Allows you to provide a script to execute right from the command line.

-• print if m/regex1/ and m/regex2/i: This code prints the line if it matches both regex1 and regex2, with the /i modifier making the matching case-insensitive.
+• print if m/regex1/ and m/regex2/i: Within the loop, print the line if it matches regex1 and regex2 (case-insensitive).
+The m// syntax is used for pattern matching, and the /i modifier ensures case insensitivity for regex2.

 Use case 2: Say first match group, using a regexp, ignoring space in regex